EPCCed/2021-01-25_PackagePerformance_Online/_episodes/00-welcome.md

 learning key skills and information throughout the course.
 Typically, this follows the method of the instructor demonstrating and then the attendees doing along with the instructor.

+> ## Not a Carpentries lesson
+> Although we use the Carpentries style of teaching and the Carpentries lesson template, this
+> is not a Carpentries lesson.
+{: .callout}

 There are many helpers available to assist you and to answer any questions you may have as we work through the material together.
 You should also feel free to ask questions of the instructor whenever you like.
 The instructor will also provide many opportunities to pause and ask questions.